 - 1947 – Partition of India.
 The Sikhs as a separate nation before British rule, chose to join India by choice.
 The ensuing violence of partition however affected Sikhs the most who were kicked out of their lands in areas that went to Pakistan.
 Independence of India was not a joyful event for Sikhs and the scars of partition left Sikhs in a lot of discontentment with regard to their traditional lands being lost to Pakistan; and the truncated Eastern Punjab being dominated by a non-punjabi speaking majority.

-- Punjabi Suba movement – A movement was initiated in 1955 seeking re-organisation of Punjab along linguist lines, seeking division of the state into Punjabi and non-Punjabi speaking areas.
+- Punjabi Suba movement – Linguistic reorganisation of states was undertaken by Nehru in 1950s; however, he totally ignored Punjab’s reorganisation and a demand for a Punjabi language based state.
+A movement was initiated in 1955 seeking re-organisation of Punjab along linguist lines, seeking division of the state into Punjabi and non-Punjabi speaking areas.
+After the death of Nehru; and after the Sikhs played a major role in 1965 war, Prime Minister Shastri felt like rewarding the Sikh community.
+The movement thus resulted in trifurcation of Punjab into Punjab, Haryana and Himachal Pradesh.
 However, the division acquired communal overtones, with Sikhs voting for Punjabi as mother-tongue (even if they spoke Hindi) and Hindus voting for Hindi as mother-tongue (even if they spoke Punjabi).
-The movement resulted in trifurcation of Punjab into Punjab, Haryana and Himachal Pradesh.
 The trifurcation though created two major disputes between Haryana and Punjab; disputes that again took communal overtones

 - Chandigarh – which state would have the state capital